thebucknerlife/woorld/README.md

 - new game:
   - new world
-    - build world
     - create people
     - create things
     - create places
     - add people to places
     - add things to places
   - new player
-  - build player
     - name
     - add initial things to player
     - add player to initial place
 - start game
   - greet player
   - wait for player action
   - process action
     - route action to correct person, place or thing and wait for reaction
     - route reaction to correct person, place, or thing
     - end game with end game reaction
   - again, wait for player action ...

 ## Working with the Source